 The next morning we got up early so we could hike up to Arthur’s Seat.
 The weather forecast said it’d be sunny until noon, so we thought we’d beat the heat and potentially some other hikers/walkers (we did).
 This might be my favorite thing that we did in Edinburgh as the walk there (we went down Canongate) was gorgeous and hardly a cloud in site in the Park and Arthur’s Seat (which may or may not be the site of the King Arthur’s tale).
 It was the perfect day for a hike and we commented how great it’d be to plan a hike like this on a lazy Saturday or Sunday and just relax (we saw tons of folks napping & reading books up here).
 Just stunning.

-We strolled past Holyrood Palace (where the Queen stays when she’s in town) in the above and below right photos (below) as well as a view back at Holyrood Park (below, left) before treating ourselves to a hamburger lunch before cleaning up and exploring a bit more (and eating a bit more ice-cream).
+We strolled past Holyrood Palace (where the Queen stays when she’s in town) in the above and below right photos (below) as well as a view back at Holyrood Park (below, left), treating ourselves to a hamburger lunch before cleaning up and exploring a bit more (and eating a bit more ice-cream).

 We decided to check out The Meadows, which seemed to be in the college area of Edinburgh and were delighted to find a cricket match in play (below).
-There were tons of folks barbecuing, dancing, listening to music, and just enjoying the gorgeous day.
+There were tons of folks barbecuing, dancing, listening to music, and just enjoying the weather.
 It felt so much like Golden Gate Park (or any park) in San Francisco.

 Once the cricket match was over, we ran over to Dishoom (our favorite) for dinner where we ordered all our favorites and managed to still get in and out with time to catch our Edinburgh Ghost Tour back in Old Town.